codr7/liblg/README.md

 [liblg](https://github.com/codr7/liblg) comes equipped with a simple custom [assembler](https://github.com/codr7/liblg/tree/master/bench/fibtail.lga) that provides a transparent interface to it's functionality.

 #### add
-Pop and adds the top of the stack to the previous item.
+Pop and add the top of the stack to the previous item.

 #### biq $offset $condition $label
 Branch to $label if the stack value att $offset is equal to $condition.

 #### call $label
-Push the current program counter on the call stack and jumps to $label.
+Push the program counter on the call stack and jump to $label.

 #### cp $offset
 Push a copy of the value at stack $offset.